Dyslate/convert-to-many/README.md

-# convert-to-webm
+# convert-to-many
-Tool for converting video into webm (send video for discord)
+Tool for converting video into webm (send video for discord) or other supported codecs.

 Install requirements
 ```terminal